EiriniKot/DogBreed/README.md

 For the detection model (solution 2) we get a training accuracy of 0.20 which is expected since we reduced model size, sample sizes and epochs.
+Training curves for solution 2 present that the model is able to learn In the curves we can see that the model hasn't converged yet, so the optimization process is still ongoing, and the model hasn't reached a stable solution.
+This makes us confident that the model might perform better in longer epochs.
 <img src="img_5.png" alt="img_5" style="width:1000px;"/>